laidlaw42/gis-datasets/README.md

 ## Mostly Australian GIS and Remote Sensing Resource List
-A curated list of GIS (Geographic Information Systems) and remote sensing (RS) links that connect to datasets, web maps, manuals, tutorials, and developer tools.
+A curated list of GIS (Geographic Information Systems) and remote sensing (RS) links that connect you to datasets quickly. web and developer tools, educational material, general reference texts, and documentation.
 Primarily consists of Australian sources with an emphasis on geoscience and geospatial data at present.
 This is a work in progress and there are many changes to be made.